samus42/tkk/golgoroth.md

 **Q: I'm still getting hit by an orb every wave, and my health is quickly going down, is there anything else I can do?**

 **A:** If you have a Red Death, that will help a lot.
 Blasting an orb counts as a "kill" which has a chance to heal you.
 If you're a Hunter, then shadow stepping works for some people too.
+If you're a Hunter, Shade Stepping will cause the orbs to lose track of you.

 **Q: You said use a sniper to hit Golgoroth in the pit, I have a great Heavy Machine Gun, I can use that instead right?**